Kyren223/server/nixosModules/eko-tos.md

 You must not use the service to engage in illegal, harmful, abusive, or otherwise prohibited behavior.

+You agree not to post or share any special categories of personal data (as defined in Article 9 GDPR).

 We reserve the right to suspend, restrict, or terminate your access to the service **at any time, for any reason or no reason**, with or without notice, and without obligation to disclose the reason.

 Suspension or termination of your access will not entitle you to any refund or compensation.